Lorddoyo/Quiz-Board/README.md

-# {QUIZ BOARD}
+# QUIZ BOARD
-#### {This is an online quiz made for the moi high school kabarak computer club .It is a five question quiz that helps you know how much you have grasped concerning the JavaScript basics.
-After one has finished the quiz you are graded and the you score is computed and you then you receive a feedback.}, {29/3/2019}
+#### This is an online quiz made for the moi high school kabarak computer club .It is a five question quiz that helps you know how much you have grasped concerning the JavaScript basics.
+After one has finished the quiz you are graded and the you score is computed and you then you receive a feedback., 29/3/2019
-#### By **{By ADANO GODANA}**
+#### By **By ADANO GODANA**
 ## Description
 This website has a quiz of five questions that when attempted it will give you a feedback of how you have performed.
 The students responses are graded and the score is computed followed by a comment explaining whether the student should retake the text or not.
 ##Dependencies